Aurora Abzug

 Collect Bean: How do you see your artwork fitting into the larger art world or art history?

-Aurora Abzug: More-so than contributing to art history at large, I see my work as falling in with the cultural milieu of young women making diaristic content of all forms during the first era in which social media has removed a lot of gatekeepers and centered young creatives.
+Aurora Abzug: More so than contributing to art history at large, I see my work as falling in with the cultural milieu of young women making diaristic content of all forms during the first era in which social media has removed a lot of gatekeepers and centered young creatives.
 While I’m deeply skeptical of social media and consumer capitalism (and I hope that makes it through in my work), I think of myself as part of a school of artists whose work responds directly to the pressures and portals created by digitalization and conspicuous consumption.

 Previous